2024-Arizona-Opportunity-Hack/HeatSyncers-Nature-sEdgeWildlife-Nature-sEdgeWildlifeandReptileRescueDigitalTransformation/README.md

 npm install
 ```

-Local development uses Foreman to run two paralell processes: one for the Rails server (`rails s`) and one for compiling Tailwind (`npm build:css --watch`).
+Local development uses Foreman to run two parallel processes: one for the Rails server (`rails s`) and one for compiling Tailwind (`npm build:css --watch`).
 To start these, simply run:

 ```bash
 bin/dev